Skip to content

 Enrolment with the Royal College of Veterinary Surgeons

-After graduation, you are eligible to register with the Royal College of Veterinary Surgeons (RCVS) if you fulfil the requirements of both NTU and the RCVS.
-The cost of this is currently £210 but the expectation is that this will increase in subsequent years.
-You will receive information on how to pay for the RCVS student veterinary nurse enrolment prior to starting the course.
+You will need to enrol as a student veterinary nurse with the RCVS.
+The current cost for this is £228 (the expectation is that this will increase in subsequent years).
+You will receive information and instructions on how to complete this enrolment prior to starting the course.

 Uniform for FdSc Veterinary Nursing